✍ Written by Senior SEO Strategist

 Before committing to either approach, nail down your monthly link targets by keyword competitiveness.
 Use Ahrefs to analyze the top-ranking pages for your target keywords — specifically, how many referring domains they have and what DR range those domains fall in.
 If your target keyword leaders average 80 referring domains at DR 50+, you need a plan that gets you there within a realistic timeline and budget.
 In our experience, campaigns without a concrete target often overpay for links that don't move the needle.

 White label services typically price links at $100–$500 per placement depending on DR tier.
 Manual outreach costs less per link when your team is efficient but carries hidden overhead in tool subscriptions, writer fees, and staff hours.
 Map both cost structures against your quarterly budget before deciding which wins for your situation.
+For a detailed breakdown of how pricing tiers work across domain authority levels, see this guide on guest post pricing per domain authority explained.

 -